-French Polynesia, Travel Journal, Part 2
+French Polynesia, Travel Journal, Part 2 of 9

 The flight into Rangiroa was stunning and unlike anything my companions had ever seen, of course I was also amazed because nature NEVER ceases to amaze me but I had seen similar views from the float plane when I visited Fiji, so though I WAS snapping photos like crazy and was VERY excited, I was even more thrilled to see the looks on my baby girl and friends faces and feel their excitement!
 Especially Jolee, she was absolutely BLOWN AWAY and said she wished she could jump out of the plane and into the water.
 She felt like she couldn’t get to the water fast enough!
 My heart was beaming to see and FEEL her excitement.